haomaaax/buildspace-nw-ideas/README.md

 3. Make prompt chaining result with twitter thread sharing format.
    - make generated storyline can be shared to twitter with one click.

+4. Make extension is idea collector
+   - store ideas with right click save
+   - paste them on sparkler website to generate storyline and graphics

 # Main ideas to build in 6 weeks

 1. Leverage GPT-3 power to generate great prompt chaining.